ukyoda/ogpParser/README.md

 npm test
 ```

-If you want to see coverity:
+If you want to see coverage:

 ```bash
 npm run test-cov